Statement of Shambrook Family Following Chicago City Council Passage of Bicycle Ordinance

 Lily’s parents, Tim Shambrook and Kate Snow are devastated by the loss of their daughter and are determined to make the biking community safer so their little’s girl’s death wasn’t in vain.

-Alderman Andre Vasquez of the 40th Ward introduced the new regulation at today’s City Council meeting that requires signage advising that a bike lane is closed when a city permit or any type of ongoing work results in the closure of the bike lane.
+Alderman Andre Vasquez of the 40th Ward introduced the new regulation at December 14th’s City Council meeting that requires signage advising that a bike lane is closed when a city permit or any type of ongoing work results in the closure of the bike lane.
 It also requires signage warning vehicles to yield to bicyclists.
 The new ordinance also empowers employees of the city’s Department of Finance to ticket, tow, and impound vehicles driving, standing, or parking in bike lanes.

 Just weeks after Lily’s death, the City of Chicago announced an aggressive plan to construct concrete barriers along every bike lane by the end of 2023 that would be similar to a curb so as to prevent drivers from even entering bicycle lanes.